 Tax breaks / incentives

 Federally, Australia has three incentives schemes available for large budget film and television productions.
 The Producer Offset gives a rebate of 40% for Australian expenditure on a feature film and 20% for Television and other projects.
-More information can be found at Screen Australia.

 The Post/Digital/VFX (PDV) Offset offers a 30% rebate to projects that spend at least AU$500,000 on post, digital and VFX works in Australia, regardless of where the production is shot.